Woodrow Wilson Presidential Library: The Birthplace Manse

 The Woodrow Wilson Birthplace Foundation was officially incorporated in 1938, and the house was restored to its 1850s look over the next 80 years, which included removing bathrooms, changing light fixtures, and stripping paint.
 The house was opened to the public in 1941, being formally dedicated as a museum by President Franklin D. Roosevelt.
 The property was designated a National Historic Landmark in 1964, and was added to the National Register of Historic Places in 1966.
 It is located in the Gospel Hill Historic District.

 The Library

 The Woodrow Wilson Presidential Library houses Woodrow Wilson materials from during and immediately after his lifetime, memoirs of those who worked with him, and governmental volumes concerning World War I. The library is located at 235 East Beverley Street in Staunton, Virginia.
-It boasts the third largest collection of Woodrow Wilson Papers.
+It boasts the third-largest collection of Wilson's papers.
 Wilson's official papers are located at The Library of Congress.
 Princeton University also maintains a large collection of Wilson papers from his tenure as Professor and President of the university.
-The Woodrow Wilson Library focuses on the digitization all of the President's papers and other materials in order to make the papers more accessible to the general public.
+The Woodrow Wilson Library focuses on the digitization of all of the President's papers and other materials in order to make the papers more accessible to the general public.
 It is open to researchers by appointment only.